carneliansearch/carneliansearch.com/src/insights/supporting-a-christian-bank-as-it-transitions-and-grows.md

 ---
-title: Supporting a bank as it transitions and grows
+title: Paul Houghton appointed as Chief Executive of Kingdom Bank
 teaser: Kingdom Bank is a Christian bank, aiming to use money for good.
 When we first started talking to Kingdom Bank, the organisation was facing a significant and exciting time of transition.
 The new owners had ambitious